 2.1 No knowledge

-Recall that a person is only an accessory after the fact if he/she actually knew that a person committed or was charged with a felony.
-This means it is always a defense for defendants to show that they did not have this knowledge.
+Recall that you are only an accessory after the fact if you actually knew that a person committed or was charged with a felony.
+This means it is always a defense to show that you did not have this knowledge.

 2.2 Duress

-Duress is a legal defense in which an accused basically says: “He made me do it.”
-The defense applies to the situation in which a person commits a crime (here, aiding a felon), because somebody threatened to kill him if the crime was not committed.
+Duress is a legal defense in which you basically say: “He made me do it.”
+The defense applies to the situation in which you commit a crime (here, aiding a felon), because somebody threatened to kill you if the crime was not committed.

 2.3 Bystander

-Parties are only guilty under PC 32 if they assisted a felon, namely harboring, concealing, or aiding the felon.
-A defense, therefore, is for a defendant to show that he/she took no specific act to help someone that committed or was charged with a felony.
-In short, the accused needs to show that he/she was a mere bystander to the crime.
+You are only guilty under PC 32 if you assisted a felon, namely harboring, concealing, or aiding the felon.
+A defense, therefore, is to show that you took no specific action to help someone that committed or was charged with a felony.
+In short, you need to show that you were a mere bystander to the crime.

 3. What are the penalties for violating PC 32?